-(a) Subject to adjustment in accordance with Section 4(b), the number of shares of Common Stock for which Awards may be granted under this Program is 3,000,000, which may consist of treasury shares or authorized but unissued shares.
-The maximum number of shares of Common Stock subject to Awards granted under this Program to any participating Employee for any year shall not exceed 300,000 shares, subject to adjustment in accordance with Section 4(b), below.
-To the extent permitted by law, any shares of Common Stock attributable to the unexercised or otherwise unsettled portion of any Stock Option that is forfeited, canceled, expires or terminates for any reason without being exercised or otherwise settled in full shall again be available for the grant of Awards under this Program, provided that no more than 3,000,000 shares of Common Stock cumulatively shall be available under this Program at any time.

-If (i) the Company withholds shares of Common Stock to satisfy its minimum tax withholding requirements as provided in Section 16, (ii) an Option covering shares of Common Stock is exercised pursuant to an arrangement under which the Participant receives shares of Common Stock having an aggregate Fair Market Value equal to the excess of the Fair Market Value of the Common Stock subject to Option exercise over the aggregate Option exercise price for such Options ("Immaculate Cashless Exercise") or (iii) shares of Common Stock are tendered to the Company in payment of the Exercise Price of a Stock Option, other Options may not be granted covering (i) the shares of Common Stock so withheld to satisfy the Company's tax withholding requirements, (ii) the shares of Common Stock that were subject to such Option but not delivered because of the application of such Immaculate Cashless Exercise provisions or (iii) the shares of Common Stock so tendered to pay the Exercise Price, as applicable.
-In addition, for the avoidance of doubt, Options may not be granted covering shares of Common Stock repurchased by the Company on the open market with proceeds, if any, received by the Company on account of the payment of the option price for an Option by Participants.

-(b) If there is any change in the outstanding shares of Common Stock by reason of a stock dividend or distribution, or stock split-up, or by reason of any merger, consolidation, spinoff or other corporate reorganization in which the Company is the surviving corporation, the number of shares that may be delivered under the Program and the number of shares subject to each outstanding Option award, and, if appropriate, the Exercise Price under each such Option, shall be equitably adjusted by the Committee, whose determination shall be final, binding and conclusive.
-After any adjustment made pursuant to this Section 4(b), the number of shares subject to each outstanding Option shall be rounded down to the nearest whole number.

-5. Eligibility.
-Officers, other Employees of the Company or a Subsidiary, and members of the Board, who are responsible for or contribute to the management, growth, and profitability of the business of the Company or a Subsidiary are eligible for participation in this Program.
-The selection of individuals for participation in the Program shall be made by the Committee, based on a subjective evaluation of each individual's performance and expected future contribution to the Company and its Subsidiaries, and may take into account the recommendations of the Chief Executive Officer of the Company.
+- (a) Number of Shares Available.
+Subject to adjustment in accordance with Section 4(c), the number of Shares for which Awards may be granted under this Program is 6,500,000, including 300,000 Shares previously reserved for issuance under the Phantom Stock Plan, which may consist of treasury shares, authorized but unissued Shares or Shares acquired by the Company for purposes of the Program.
+The maximum number of Shares subject to Awards granted under this Program to any participating Employee for any year shall not exceed 300,000, subject to adjustment in accordance with Section 4(c).
+To the extent permitted by law, any Shares attributable to the unexercised, unearned or otherwise unsettled portion of any Award that is forfeited, canceled, expires or terminates for any reason without being exercised, earned or otherwise settled in full, including such Shares underlying Awards granted before the Effective Date, shall again be available for the grant of Awards under this Program. - (b) Effect of Share Withholding and Immaculate Cashless Exercise.
+If (i) with respect to any form of Award, the Company withholds Shares to satisfy its minimum tax withholding requirements as provided in Section 18, (ii) an Option covering Shares is exercised pursuant to an Immaculate Cashless Exercise arrangement or (iii) Shares are tendered to the Company in payment of the Exercise Price of an Option, other Options may not be granted covering (A) the Shares so withheld to satisfy the Company's tax withholding requirements, (B) the Shares that were subject to such Option but not delivered because of the application of such Immaculate Cashless Exercise provisions or (C) the Shares so tendered to pay the Exercise Price, as applicable.
+In addition, for the avoidance of doubt, Awards may not be granted covering Shares repurchased by the Company on the open market with proceeds, if any, received by the Company on account of the payment of the option price for an Option by Participants. - (c) Changes in Capitalization.
+If there is any change in the outstanding Shares by reason of a stock dividend or distribution, stock split, reverse stock split, recapitalization or similar corporate change, or by reason of any merger, consolidation, spinoff or other corporate reorganization in which the Company is the surviving corporation, the number of shares that may be delivered under the Program and the number of Shares subject to each outstanding Award, and, if appropriate, the Exercise Price under an Award of Options, shall be equitably adjusted by the Committee to prevent the enlargement or dilution of rights of a Participant under the Award.
+After any adjustment made pursuant to this Section 4(c), the number of shares subject to each outstanding Award shall be rounded down to the nearest whole number. - 5.
+Eligibility.
+Officers, other Employees of the Company or a Subsidiary, and members of the Board, who are responsible for or contribute to the management, growth, and profitability of the business of the Company or a Subsidiary, are eligible to participate in the Program.
+Subject to Section 3(d), the selection of individuals for participation in the Program shall be made by the Committee, based on a subjective evaluation of each individual's performance and expected future contribution to the Company and its Subsidiaries, and may take into account the recommendations of the Chief Executive Officer of the Company, provided that any Employee of the Company who has entered into an employment agreement with the Company providing for the granting of Phantom Stock Units pursuant to the Program shall be eligible to receive a Phantom Stock Awards as provided in such employment agreement.

-6. Granting of Stock Options.